Tradition | Excellence | Opportunity

 Brief Policy

 English Home Language is compulsory for all students at the school.
 There is no set departmental approach regarding teaching strategies, methodologies or schools of literary or linguistic analysis; through clear but broad programmes of study, transparent working practices and following the policy of open communication, the department aims to share its enthusiasms, its skills and its expertise in an attempt to inspire all students to perform to their full potential.
 Though guided by (though not restricted to) the requirements of the GETC syllabi for the National Curriculum in Grades 8 and 9, and of the FET syllabi for the East Cape Education Department in the senior Grades, the department focuses particularly on developing independent study and research skills to begin to generate self-motivated and self-confident students.
-The department employs a system of streaming, grouping students of similar ability levels – based on their previous year’s internal exam results – so as to ensure that both teaching and learning tempos are optimised.
+The department has moved away from

 Homework and Assignments